elesiuta/pyxargs/README.md

   -d delim              input items are terminated by the specified delimiter
-                        instead of whitespace and trailing whitespace is removed, sets input-mode=stdin -a file               read items from file instead of standard input to build commands, sets input-mode=stdin -E eof-str            ignores any input after eof-str, sets input-mode=stdin -c max-chars          omits any command line exceeding max-chars, no limit by default
+                        instead of whitespace and trailing whitespace is removed, sets input-mode=stdin -a arg-file           read input items from arg-file instead of standard input to build commands, sets input-mode=stdin -E eof-str            ignores any input after eof-str, sets input-mode=stdin -c max-chars          omits any command line exceeding max-chars, no limit by default